simonhw/gardening-services/README.md

 </details>

 ## Features
-The website consists of 42 pages with varying levels of accessibility for different types of users:
+The website consists of over 40 pages with varying levels of accessibility for different types of users:

 **Page** | **All Users** | **Authenticated User** | **Staff Users** :--- | :---: | :---: | :---: